sequelize/website/docs/other-topics/upgrade.md

 *Pull Request [#15598]*

 Both `Op.or` and `Op.not` used to produce `'0=1'` if their object or array was empty.
-Both of them are not completely ignored instead:
+Both of them are now completely ignored instead:

 ```ts
 User.findAll({